 1980-1992 earlier generation Indys with the early mounting plates

 If you are after a super clean bulkhead expect to do some power sanding on the bottom surfaces.
 There is a fair amount of welding splatter in those areas.

 Just looking at a brand new tunnel is a refreshing change.
 There is no aluminum corrosion.
 There are no extra holes from suspension changes.
 There is no foot wear.
 There are no bends with crude fix attempts.
 These are just raw new aluminum tunnels starring at you saying “polish me” or “paint me”.
 Start clean.
 Start new.
 All the holes are drilled and the suspension axle flanges are attached as is the rear gas tank anchor.
 I photographed the first tunnel I purchased-it was paintless.
 Sadly all remaining tunnels are in black so you’ll have to do the paint removal trick if you want a raw finish.
+I may have a new source on unpainted ones--call me.
 [Carton 60 x 36 x 12] [Estimated weight 20 lbs].